Mr-Plauge/MrPlagueRaces/README.md

 # MrPlagueRaces
-MrPlague's Authentic Races, a mod that adds a Starbound-Style race system
+MrPlague's Authentic Races, a mod that adds a Starbound-Style race system.